tbarua1/Online_Shopping_App_Team-2/README.md

 - User
 -  Operator
 - Admin
---Visitor can view , and search available Products.
+- Visitor can view , and search available Products.
---User can view and purchase Products.
+- User can view and purchase Products.
---Operator can excess add option and can view everything of admin panel and also users
+- Operator can excess add option and can view everything of admin panel and also users some information.
-    some information.
---- An Admin has some extra privilage including all privilage of visitor and User.
+- An Admin has some extra privilage including all privilage of visitor and User.
-     -- and also Admin can add products, edit products information, and add product.
+- and also Admin can add products, edit products information, and add product.

 Design and Development program for project are --

--- Html5
--- CSS3
---  java
+-Html5
+-CSS3
+-java
--- BootStrap (Grid & Frameworks)
+-BootStrap (Grid & Frameworks)
--- for DataBase we use MySQL
+-for DataBase we use MySQL
--- Java
+-Java
--- Servlets & Jsp
+-Servlets & Jsp
--- Hibernate
+-Hibernate